Frequently Asked Questions

-Unfortunately, my focus is fully on custom builds right now and I’m not currently taking on any new theme modification projects so I won’t be able to help here.
+Unfortunately, my focus is fully on custom builds right now and I’m not currently taking on any theme modification projects so I won’t be able to help here.
 You may want to check out Codeable, where you can post tasks to a list of WordPress experts.

 I accept PayPal, checks and all major credit cards.
 All invoicing is done through Freshbooks.

 Yes.
 A deposit equal to 50% of the project fee is due before any work begins with the remainder being payable upon completion.

-For custom design and development projects, the average turnaround time is 6-8 weeks, depending on the size of the project and how quickly the design gets approved.
-For PSD to WordPress projects, it averages between 2-4 weeks, depending on the size of the site.
+For design to WordPress or design to Shopify projects, it averages between 3-5 weeks, depending on the size of the site.
 Sometimes sites are incredibly small & basic and can be knocked out faster or are complex enough to warrant a longer timeline.
 If your project is on a tight schedule and needs an expedited turnaround, I am willing to accommodate rush-rated projects if my workload allows.
-The best thing to do is just reach out about your specific project and I can get you more exact information on what the turnaround would be based on my existing workload.
+The best thing to do is just reach out about your specific project and I can get you more exact information on what the turnaround would be based on my existing schedule.

 I do not outsource any of my development to third parties.
 Any projects going through me are coded directly by me.
 I am not interested in any outsourcing development arrangements or partnerships.

 If someone is looking for design in addition to development, I do make design recommendations based on project requirements.
 However, these partnerships are always fully transparent.

 You’re definitely not locked into any type of layout when using WordPress or for a majority of pages on Shopify.
 The checkout pages on Shopify are the ones that cannot be fully designed and built out from scratch as it does follow the Shopify flow.
 However, the rest of the experience can be built how you’d like.